When Faith landed on the red mountain, she scratched its dusty surface and a cave opened. Nakayama crawled out. “Yes, Faith?”

 Jay nodded.
 Even freed from Anihilato’s glare, he stayed stationary.
 “The strangest thing, though,” he said, “is that some aspects of your original world slip into my subsidiary one.
 For example, I heard the story of a Blue Virgil who read manga from a library of texts supposedly from the future.
 After reading the manga, they visited Japan to meet the author while they wrote it.
 Unless I’m mistaken,” he wagered, “the Blue Virgil’s copy of the manga actually came from you, from your original world.
 But it was also being written in my subsidiary world.
 What are the chances of that?”

 Nakayama shrugged all ten shoulders and popped off Anihilato’s remaining legs.
 “Your world’s an unsupervised machine-learning algorithm.
-If I could understand how it worked, it wouldn’t work at all.”
+If anyone could understand how it worked, it probably wouldn’t work at all.”

 Jay nodded.
 “Did your original Earth have Hitler?
 Or Stalin?”